In This Article

 You'll Save a Ton of Money

 Remember that $30,000-plus we mentioned above?
 If you decide to elope, you can put that money toward a down payment on a house or something else that’s valuable to you.
 As expectations for marriage ceremonies rise, couples are finding themselves spending cash on everything from monogrammed corn hole boards to custom wedding guest favors to specialty cocktails.
 It’s a lot to invest for just one day, especially since some couples swear all of it goes by in the blink of an eye.
 (We have to remind you: Money isn’t everything, and if you’re a highly sentimental person, it’s still rational to spend the money on a wedding,)

 You'll avoid the pressure that comes with planning

 Merging two families is difficult in itself, and there’s no denying that tons of situations come up throughout the planning process that can leave a couple stressed.
 (Just some that come to mind: Who is paying for the rehearsal dinner?
 Should I ask my mother-in-law to get ready with us?
 Who will walk me down the aisle?)
-“Wedding planning can be a stressful, complicated process,” says Sasha Chou, founder and CEO of Picvoyage, a destination photography service that covers elopements.
+“Wedding planning can be a stressful, complicated process,” says Sasha Chou, founder, and CEO of Picvoyage, a destination photography service that covers elopements.
 “My clients choose elopement because they want freedom and intimacy.”

 The ceremony can be just about you two

 Some family or friends might get hurt

 There’s no denying that close family members or friends might feel like you’ve excluded them from your special day.
 Weddings have become such grand affairs that some people can’t understand why if they’ve attended their best friend’s former teacher’s daughter’s wedding why they won’t also be able to attend yours.
 At the end of the day, you will be able to mend your relationships—it may just take some time.
 (The rule of thumb is that if they love you, they’ll come around.)
 One more thing to mention: If you are particularly close to your parents, you may want to give them some sort of heads up.

 You don't get the whole "planning process"